missionpinball/mpf-docs/hardware/opp/cobrapin/index.rst

 J6, J7, J8:
     Solenoid outputs.

 The 24 solenoids are broken up into 3 banks of 8 outputs.
+The connectors for the solenoids on the board are JST VH style connectors.
 There is a ninth pin on the connector that can be used as a key.
 Each solenoid has a diode to help protect the transistor.
 You may still use coils with axial diodes installed, but you MUST ensure that you connect them with the correct polarity.

 The solenoid outputs are labeled in silkscreen with the MPF compatible numbers. :doc:`OPP coils / drivers </hardware/opp/drivers>`.
 You need to obey that some of these outputs are controlled by the first micro controller and some by the second.
 The first digit of the solenoid number shows by which micro controller it is addressed, e.g. ``1-0-7`` is controlled by micro controller 1.
 This is important later for the autofire devices (flippers, slingshots, bumpers), because they are hardware controlled and the switch and the coil must use the same controller.
 In other words a coil on ``0-x-y`` of an autofire device must be controlled by switch with number ``0-a-b``.